Why are termites so harmful?

 These insects come in two main varieties that are dealt with in residential pest control.
 One is a flat brown to orangey-red worm-like insect with two relatively large antennae at the front.
 They tend to be basement dwellers and like moist areas under slates, slabs, stones, and mulch beds.
 The second, more common and much more alarming, is the light brown variety with long rows of very prominent antennae like legs that stick up and then bend down at a knee-line joint.

-They run very fast on walls and floors and can be found on all levels of the home.
+They run very fast on walls and hardwood and laminate floors and can be found on all levels of the home.
 Though they rarely do, they can deliver a sting and usually run from light.
 They can be controlled through an interior application on all unfinished levels of the home (including crawlspaces, garages, and sometimes attic) and the placement of insect glue trap monitors in the basement and garage areas.
 This, coupled with a regular exterior application on a quarterly basis, will keep these guys out.